EdgardoPinto-Escalier/mern-project-and-tasks-manager/README.md

-# mern-project-and-tasks-manager
+# MERN Projects And Tasks Manager
-MERN Projects and tasks manager
+## Full Stack Javascript Web Application for managing projects and tasks